 Aussie designers offer multiple options for improving the look of the minimalist bathroom with statement making colours and pieces.
 Lightly toned timbers, modular joinery, and use of natural light are combining in 2018 with patterned tiles on walls and floors, as well as streamlined fixtures and fittings, under-mounted basins, and a pastel colour palette.
 Designers are also tapping into metallics in 2018, including rose gold, chrome, and brass featured in renovated bathrooms.

-According torecent consumer research, chrome is the number one choice for tapware and other accessories.
+According to a recent consumer research, chrome is the number one choice for tapware and other accessories.
 “You can’t beat the classics,” says Daniela Santilli, lead marketer at Reece.
 “However, what we’re seeing is a whole range of different textures, shapes and tones in chrome, from brushed nickel and gunmetal grey to porcelain chrome coming through.”

 Statement mirrors are most definitely replacing the usual, utilitarian mirror box.
 “The traditional shaving cabinet is becoming a thing of the past, as designers transform the bathroom mirror into a work of art and make it the new focal point of the space,” says Kate Connors, owner and interior designer of Kate Connors Interiors.
 Ari Zorlu, managing director at Paco Jaanson, also states that “Scandi-inspired round styles set back in finely honed frames now lead the way.”

 Another significant change is the integration of tech and creation of Smart Bathrooms.
 You can choose from sensor-activated toilets that clean themselves and have inbuilt seat warmers or night-lights, such as the Roca In-Wash Inspira Smart Toilet, and modern showerheads with customisable spray settings.